Wrexham A.F.C.: Stadium

 Wrexham's home stadium is the Racecourse Ground (Welsh: Y Cae Ras), and has been since the club was formed in 1864.
 It is the world's oldest international football stadium that still hosts international matches, having been the venue for Wales' first home international match in 1877, and has hosted more Wales international matches than any other ground.

 In 2011, Wrexham University purchased the stadium and the club training facilities in Gresford, adding their name to the stadium for a period: i.e., The Glyndŵr University Racecourse Stadium.
 Subsequently, in 2016, the Wrexham Supporters Trust secured a 99-year lease on the ground, and the name reverted to the Racecourse Ground.
 In 2022, Wrexham AFC Limited purchased the Racecourse Ground freehold from the university.

+The current capacity of the Racecourse Ground is 10,500.
+This made it one of the largest stadiums in the National League; however, following Wrexham's promotions it is now one of the smallest stadiums in the EFL Championship.
 On 3 March 2025, Wrexham County Borough councillors approved the proposal for the construction of a new 5,500-seater Kop stand at the ground.
 The club aims to have it ready in time for the 2026/27 season, as the stadium is scheduled to host UEFA European Under-19 Championship matches.

-The current capacity is 10,500, which made it one of the largest stadiums in the National League.
-However, the maximum capacity temporarily peaked during the 2024–25 season at 13,341, due to an expanded Kop.
+An additional 2,000 seats may be made available if given planning permission, bringing the overall capacity of the stadium to over 18,000.